xpqz/jswc/docs/ObjectRef/Form.md

 NB: Links above are to the complete `⎕WC` documentation

-Known limitations of the Form implementation:
+## Known Limitations

-Coord defaults to Pixel, Size to 400 600 and Posn to 100 100
+Coord defaults to Pixel, Size to 400 600 and Posn to 100 100.
+The `Picture` property must refer to a file which resides in one of the folders defined in the EWC.RESOURCES array.
+See [Images](../Usage/Configuration.md) for more information.